sleeve/dotfiles/README.md

+# dotfiles

-Just a place to keep my various settings and configuration files for everything.
+This is just a place to keep all of my settings and config files for various apps.
+Its a pain having to manually configure all of my apps after every fresh install or upgrade.
+This will hopefully speed things up a bit.

+Along with just having the actual config files in here I'm also trying to keep a list of setup steps for each app.

 ## Sublime Text 3